secretsciencelab/secretcampfire/FAQ.md

 To prevent your blog from sleeping, you can set up a service like Pingdom or New Relic to periodically ping your site.
 But if you do that, your blog will run 24/7 and you'll blow through your free quota in 23 days.

 To keep your blog running 24/7 forever, you'll have to add your credit card to Heroku.
-That upgrades your free tier to 1000 hours per month.
+That upgrades you to 1000 free hours per month.
 Your card will not be charged as long as you stay on the free tier.

 ---